Not sure if you’re up for camping?

 In fact, one thing that people often love about glamping is the community.

-They often report meeting people that become friends for life.
+They often report meeting people who become friends for life.

 Is glamping or camping right for you?